James Dean: Early life and education

-Dean's overall performance in school was exceptional, and he was a popular student.
-He played on the baseball and varsity basketball teams, studied drama, and competed in public speaking through the Indiana High School Forensic Association.
-After graduating from Fairmount High School in May 1949, he moved back to California to live with his father and stepmother, Ethel Case Dean.
-Dean enrolled in Santa Monica College and majored in pre-law.
-He transferred to University of California, Los Angeles (UCLA) for one semester and changed his major to drama.
-His attempt to reconcile with his father ended with an impasse of "uncommunicative antagonism" caused by Winton's efforts to direct him into a more traditional career.
-He pledged to the Sigma Nu fraternity but was never initiated.
-While at UCLA, Dean was picked from a group of 350 actors to portray Malcolm in Macbeth.
-At that time, he also began acting in James Whitmore's workshop.
-In January 1951, he dropped out of UCLA to pursue a full-time acting career.
-Of his pursuance of an acting career, Dean later said, "The decision to act was never prompted.
+Although Dean's academic performance was unremarkable, he was a popular student and excelled in basketball despite standing just tall, his full adult height.
+He played baseball and varsity basketball, studied drama, and competed in public speaking through the Indiana High School Forensic Association.
+After graduating from Fairmount High School in May 1949, he returned to California to live with his father and stepmother, Ethel Case Dean.
+He enrolled at Santa Monica College as a pre-law major, then transferred to the University of California, Los Angeles (UCLA), where he changed his major to theater arts.
+His attempt to reconcile with his father ended in what Dean described as "uncommunicative antagonism", driven by Winton's efforts to steer him toward a more conventional career.
+Dean pledged Sigma Nu but was expelled after punching a fraternity brother.
+While at UCLA, he was selected from a group of 350 actors to portray Malcolm in Macbeth and also began studying in James Whitmore's acting workshop.
+In January 1951, he left UCLA to pursue acting full-time.
+Reflecting on his career choice, Dean later said, "The decision to act was never prompted.
 My whole life has been spent in a dramatic display of expression."